sled-rs/sled-rs.github.io/errors.md

-Eventually this led me to go for what felt like the nuclear solution, but after seeing how many bugs it immediately rooted out by simply refactoring the system, I'm convinced that this is the only way to do error handling where we have multiple error handling concerns in Rust today.
+Eventually this led me to go for what felt like the nuclear solution, but after seeing how many bugs it immediately rooted out by simply refactoring the codebase, I'm convinced that this is the only way to do error handling where we have multiple error handling concerns in Rust today.

 That solution: make the global `Error` enum specifically only hold errors that